Rotator cuff - self-care

 Medicines, such as ibuprofen or naproxen, may help reduce swelling and pain.
 If you take these medicines every day, tell your doctor so that your general health can be monitored.

-Moist heat, such as a hot bath, shower, or a heat pack, can help when you feel pain in your shoulder.
-An ice pack applied to the shoulder 20 minutes at a time, 3 to 4 times a day, may also help when you are in pain.
+Moist heat, such as a hot bath, shower, or a heat pack, can help loosen up your shoulder when you feel pain in your shoulder.
+An ice pack applied to the shoulder 20 minutes at a time, 3 to 4 times a day, may also help cut down the swelling when you are in pain.
 Wrap the ice pack in a clean towel or cloth.
-DO NOT place it directly on the shoulder.
+Do not place it directly on the shoulder.
 Doing so may cause frostbite.